 We love to teach and share the dance experience with all ages and levels!
-Dance gives us all the opportunity to develop physical fitness, emotional expression, creative thinking and spiritual awareness.
-This unique experience inspires confidence, musicality, generosity, individuality and positive energy which cultivates health and well being for a lifetime.
-Whether you are an aspiring professional, use dance class to compliment other athletic endeavors, enjoy dance as a means of physical conditioning and stress relief or just want to learn some new moves, the faculty of the Casco Bay Movers’ is here to guide each student towards their personal goals.
+Dance gives us all the opportunity to develop emotional expression, creative thinking, physical fitness, and spiritual awareness.
+This unique experience inspires confidence, musicality, generosity, individuality, and positive energy which cultivates health and well-being for a lifetime.
+Whether you are an aspiring professional, use dance class to compliment other athletic endeavors, enjoy dance as a means of physical conditioning and stress relief, or just want to learn some new moves, the faculty of the Casco Bay Movers’ is here to guide each student towards their personal goals.

 Preparation and Punctuality

 To make the most of your dance class, arrive mentally open and prepared.
 We suggest using the action of entering the front door as a symbol to leave all the responsibilities of your busy life outside.
 Arrive at least 15 minutes early to check in, change, stretch out in the lobby and perhaps get acquainted with some of your classmates.
 If, for some uncontrolled reason, you arrive late, enter quietly in the back of the studio.
 If you need to leave class early, inform your teacher before the end of class.
 Never exit before the end of class (including the cool down if there is one) without acknowledging your instructor with a wave and/or a thank you.